How to Get a Contract

 Gather important company documents (company financial, catalogs, price lists, brochures, organization charts, etc.) as required by the solicitation.
 If you have any questions as you prepare your offer, please seek clarification from the Office of IT Schedule Programs.
 Note: some links below direct users to nongovernment websites.

 During this phase you must obtain the required registrations and validations from these websites (some may be nongovernment): SAM, D-U-N-S, and Open Ratings.
 Other documentation may be requested at the time of negotiation.

 The eOffer system enables potential industry partners to submit an electronic offer to the latest solicitation by following a step-by-step process that may be saved and revisited as the offer is built.

 Industry partners are required to submit offers through the eOffer system.
 Please note that digital certificates are also required when using the eOffer system.
 For assistance, please visit the Vendor Support Center.

-Once your offer has been submitted to GSA, a contracting officer will be assigned to review the offer with the potential industry partner.
+Once your offer has been submitted to GSA, a contracting officer will be assigned to review it.
 The contracting officer will act as your guide through this process.
 Once the initial review has been completed, the contracting officer will negotiate the contractual terms and conditions, including prices of the potential contract.
-If all requirements are met, the prices are fair and reasonable, and the offer is in the best interest of the government, an IT Schedule 70 contract is awarded.
+If all requirements are met, the prices are fair and reasonable, and the offer is in the best interest of the government, an IT Schedule 70 contract will be awarded.